Aryan0102/Aryan0102/README.md

-# 💫 About Me:
+# 💫 About Me

-I am Aryan Gupta, a student at Northeastern University’s Khoury College of Computer Sciences.
+I am **Aryan Gupta**, a student at **Northeastern University’s Khoury College of Computer Sciences**.
 I’m passionate about blending technology with creativity to address real-world challenges.

-My expertise spans web development, AI, and software engineering, with a strong focus on front-end design, back-end development, and machine learning applications.
+My expertise spans **web development, AI, and software engineering**, with a strong focus on:
+- Front-end design
+- Back-end development
+- Machine learning applications

+---

+## Experience & Projects

-I’ve had the privilege of working on diverse projects, from creating interactive web platforms with React and TypeScript to contributing to AI research on Optical Neural Networks.
+I’ve had the privilege of working on diverse projects, from creating interactive web platforms with **React** and **TypeScript** to contributing to **AI research on Optical Neural Networks**.
 My work reflects a commitment to innovation and making a meaningful impact, whether by designing tools that enhance user experience or developing algorithms that solve complex problems.

+---

+## Beyond Code

 When I'm not coding, I enjoy folding intricate origami designs, participating in cultural activities, and volunteering for causes close to my heart.
-I’m always eager to learn, create, and collaborate to push boundaries in technology.
+I’m always eager to **learn, create, and collaborate** to push boundaries in technology.

+---

+## Current Work: Rainfall Learning

+I am currently working on **Rainfall Learning** — an all-in-one platform bringing:
+- Live tutoring
+- Real-time collaborative coding
-Currently I am working on Rainfall Learning - an all-in-one platform bringing live tutoring, real-time collaborative coding, and a structured Python curriculum to make programming education more personal, affordable, and effective for high school students.
-Contact me to join, we’re open to developers, educators, and anyone passionate about reshaping how students learn to code.
+- A structured Python curriculum

+Our goal is to make programming education more **personal, affordable, and effective** for high school students.

+**Contact me to join** — we’re open to developers, educators, and anyone passionate about reshaping how students learn to code.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/aryangupta0102) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:aryansumit0102@gmail.com)